How to Write an Internship Cover Letter: Examples & Tips

 A header provides essential information at first glance.
 Your header should include your full name, your email address, your phone number and, if relevant, your physical or home address.
 This section of your header can be aligned in the center or left justified, depending on your preference of format.

 Below your personal information, you should include the date and the hiring manager details on the left side of the page.
+Here is a cover letter sample:

 An Example Header